 respect of human rights or sustainable behaviour

-Audiovisual materials such as photos, video, sounds or other illustrations that are likely to mislead the consumer with regard to either a product’s characteristics, performance, quality and effects to be expected, or the association of a person or organisation with the product, should not be used, including where these are misleading because they have been altered or enhanced (e.g., AI generated or by so-called photo and video editing).
+Audiovisual materials such as photos, video, sounds or other illustrations that are likely to mislead the consumer with regard to either a product’s characteristics, performance, quality and effects to be expected, or the association of a person or organisation with the product, should not be used, including where these are misleading because they have been altered or enhanced (e.g., AI generated or by photo and video editing).

-Communications that reflect specific commitments or goals that are aspirational in nature and not likely to be met until many years in the future, (e.g., carbon negative, climate positive, diversity, equality, well-being etc), require that the company is able to demonstrate, in concrete terms, that it has a reasonable capacity and methodological approach to meet such a commitment, Qualifiers should be included if elements or impacts will occur in the future.
+Communications that reflect specific commitments or goals that are aspirational in nature and not likely to be met until many years in the future, (e.g., carbon negative, climate positive, diversity, equality, well-being etc), require that the company is able to demonstrate, in concrete terms, that it has a reasonable capacity and methodological approach to meet such a commitment.
+Qualifiers should be included if elements or impacts will occur in the future.

 Article 6 – Substantiation